geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Prepared by hands unseen the downy bed.
 J

 " With speed untir'd, thro' many a lengthen'd day,
-My horse instinctive still pursu'd his way ;
+My horse instinctive still pursu'd his way;
 And still as round the shades of evening close, ~^

 In lonely wilds the rich pavilion rose, V

-Or in some rural cot I found repose ; j
+Or in some rural cot I found repose; j

 'Till on this morn, in sable arms I view'd
 An unknown warrior, who my steps pursu'd, 450